ibexa/documentation-developer/docs/content_management/data_migration/importing_data.md

 The following example shows how to create two Content items: a folder and an article inside it.

-When creating a Content item, two metadata keys are required: `contentType` and `mainTranslation`, as well as `parentLocationId`.
+When creating a Content item, three metadata keys are required:
+`contentType`, `mainTranslation`, and `parentLocationId`.

 To use the Location ID of the folder, which is created automatically by the system, you can use a [reference](managing_migrations.md#references).